hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 `https://www.googleapis.com/compute/v1/`.

 * `batching` - (Optional) This block controls batching GCP calls for groups of specific resource types.
 Structure is documented below.
-~>**NOTE**: Batching is not implemented for the majority or resources/request types and is bounded by the core [`-parallelism`](https://www.terraform.io/docs/commands/apply.html#parallelism-n) flag.
-Adding or changing this config likely won't affect a Terraform run at all unless the user is creating enough of a particular type of resource to run into quota issues.
+~>**NOTE**: Batching is not implemented for the majority or resources/request types and is bounded by two values.
+If you are running into issues with slow batches resources, you may need to adjust one or both of 1) the core [`-parallelism`](https://www.terraform.io/docs/commands/apply.html#parallelism-n) flag, which controls how many concurrent resources are being operated on and 2) `send_after`, the time interval after which a batch is sent.

 * `request_timeout` - (Optional) A duration string controlling the amount of time the provider should wait for a single HTTP request.
 This will not adjust the